philrz/super/book/src/super-sql/functions/parsing/grok.md

 proficient in Grok.
 To help you adapt what you learn from these resources to the use of the `grok` function, review the tips below.

+>[!NOTE]
-> _As these represent areas of possible future SuperSQL enhancement, links to open
+> As these represent areas of possible future SuperSQL enhancement, links to open
 > issues are provided.
 If you find a functional gap significantly impacts your
 > ability to use the `grok` function, please add a comment to the relevant
-> issue describing your use case._
+> issue describing your use case.

 1. Logstash's Grok offers an optional data type conversion syntax, e.g.,